centaurlabs/centaur-recipes/README.md

 4. To deactivate the virtual environment you can type `deactivate` in the terminal or command prompt

-#### Installing Requirements and Running the Notebook
+#### Installing Requirements and Running a Notebook

 For recipes that are Jupyter notebooks, or if you are just working in one perform these additional steps to ensure the notebook is using the correct virtual environment and installed packages.
 Some IDEs may handle selecting the correct virtual environment for you, in which case you only need to do step 1.

-1. With the environment activated run `pip install -r requirements.txt` from the terminal or command prompt.
+1. With the environment activated, install jupyter by running `pip install jupyter` from the terminal or command prompt.
+2. Then run `pip install -r requirements.txt`
-2. Run `python -m ipykernel install --user --name env_name` where `env_name` is the name of the virtual environment you made in the previous section.
+3. Run `python -m ipykernel install --user --name env_name` where `env_name` is the name of the virtual environment you made in the previous section.
-3. Now start the Jupyter notebook with `jupyter notebook binary_mask_to_wkt_json.ipynb` The notebook should open in your default browser.
+4. Now start the Jupyter notebook with `jupyter notebook path/to/notebook.ipynb` The notebook should open in your default browser.
-4. In the top toolbar click on `Kernel` and then select `Change kernel`.
+5. In the top toolbar click on `Kernel` and then select `Change kernel`.
-5. Select the kernel that has the same name as your virtual environment.
+6. Select the kernel that has the same name as your virtual environment.
-6. Now you may follow any remaining instructions in the notebook.
+7. Now you may follow any remaining instructions in the notebook.